This Sunday, Meet the God of Glory and the Grind

-When I leave work, I come home to more work: dishes, the dog, and the kids.
-When my wife is through with teaching or chauffeuring children all day, she faces piles of laundry and kids’ schoolwork.
+When my wife and I are through with working, teaching, and chauffeuring children all day, we face piles of laundry and kids’ schoolwork.

 This is what the life of faith is: When you are finished doing your duty to God, you aren’t finished doing your duty to God.
 He isn’t just in church, and he isn’t just in prayer.
 He is in every aspect of your life.

 So, the life of faith starts in glory and ends in the grind.
 You can use this to your advantage.

 When life is hard, remember the days that your mustard-seed faith was so richly rewarded.
 And when life is glorious, don’t forget that it has to be translated into a hard slog of real action.

 St. Paul describes how.
 In the Second Reading, he counsels Timothy to “stir into flame” his original gift of faith.

 Remembering the glory days will get him through difficulties — just as it did for Paul, who points out that he is writing this in chains from prison.

 “Bear your share of hardship for the gospel with the strength that comes from God,” he says.